Neck Thread Lift in Scottsdale, AZ 85260

 Can a thread lift replace a surgical facelift?
 No. Thread lifts address early-to-moderate laxity.
 Significant skin excess or structural ptosis calls for a plastic surgeon.

 Can I combine a neck thread lift with Botox or other treatments?
 Yes.
-Botox to the platysma (Nefertiti lift) addresses dynamic bands and is performed two weeks before threading for optimal sequencing.
+When indicated, Botox to the platysma may be performed before threading to reduce downward muscle pull; timing is planned during consultation.
 RF tightening, dermal fillers, and CO2 resurfacing are also commonly combined as part of a broader plan.

 Book a Neck Thread Lift Consultation in Scottsdale

-Every consultation at Desert Bloom — for any treatment — starts with a complimentary assessment.
-Dr. Borakowski evaluates your neck and jawline anatomy, discusses your goals, and recommends a treatment plan — including whether a neck thread lift is the right approach or whether a different procedure better serves your needs.
+Every consultation at Desert Bloom starts with a complimentary assessment.
+Dr. Borakowski evaluates your neck and jawline anatomy, discusses your goals, and recommends a plan — including whether a thread lift is the right approach or whether a different procedure better serves your needs.

 Desert Bloom Skincare